Paul-Ver/OpenIO/README.md

 Within the web interface it's possible to see (some) of the sensors and manually control outputs.
 These may be divided in "zones" to represent their physical position.
-Another option would be to add IP camera's and/or live-tv video streams.
+Another option would be to add IP camera's and/or live-tv video streams or even displaying video from a local NAS or other source (and controlling Kodi/chromecast and casting the source to it).

 ### Configuration